mshalev/windows-itpro-docs/windows/threat-protection/windows-defender-atp/investigate-machines-windows-defender-advanced-threat-protection.md

 You can also use the [Alerts spotlight](investigate-alerts-windows-defender-advanced-threat-protection.md#alert-timeline) feature to see the correlation between alerts and events on a specific machine.

-Expand an event to view associated processes related to the event.
-Click on the circle next to any process or IP address in the process tree to investigating further into the identified processes.
-This action brings up the **Details pane** which includes execution context of processes, network communications and a summary of metadata on the file or IP address.
+Expand an event to view its ancestor processes.
+Click on the circle next to any process, file, or IP address in the process tree to learn more about the selected entity.
+This action brings up the **Details pane** which includes execution context of processes, network communications, etc. and a summary of metadata on the file or IP address.

 This enhances the ‘in-context’ information across investigation and exploration activities, reducing the need to switch between contexts.
 It lets you focus on the task of tracing associations between attributes without leaving the current context.